Higher Derivative Supergravities in Diverse Dimensions: D=5

 In the gauged case, Killing spinor equations together with the integrability condition coming from the vanishing gravitino supertransformation turn out to imply that \be N T_{ab}=0 \ . \ee Taking into account all Killing spinor equations and their integrability conditions, one finds that it suffices to solve the following field equations, \be {\cal E}(D)=0,\quad {\cal E}(P_a)=0,\quad {\cal E}(Y)^{AB}_I=0\ . \ee

-In the case $T_{ab}=0$, from the same integrability condition it also follows that \cite{Bonetti:2018lfb} \be R_{abcd}=-\frac{N^2}9(g_{a[c}g_{d]b})\ . \ee On the other hand, $T_{ab}$ is non-zero, then $N$ must be zero and the integrability condition of the Killing spinor equation coming from the gravitino supertransformation reduces to that of the ungauged minimal supergravity \cite{Gauntlett:2002nw} with $V_\m=0$.
+In the case $T_{ab}=0$, from the same integrability condition it also follows that \cite{Bonetti:2018lfb} \be R_{abcd}=-\frac{N^2}9(g_{a[c}g_{d]b})\ . \ee On the other hand, when $T_{ab}$ is non-zero, $N$ must be zero and the integrability condition of the Killing spinor equation coming from the gravitino supertransformation reduces to that of the ungauged minimal supergravity \cite{Gauntlett:2002nw} with $V_\m=0$.

-In the gauged theory, unlike the ungauged case, the Ricci scalar squared invariant does not vanish on the supersymmetric configurations, modifying both the very special geometry satisfied by the real scalars from the vector multiplets and thus the AdS$_5$ radius \cite{Ozkan:2013nwa}.
-Consequently, $5D$ Ricci scalar squared invariant plays a role in black hole physics and holography \cite{Baggio:2014hua, Bobev:2021qxx, Liu:2022sew, Cassani:2022lrk}.
+In the gauged theory, unlike the ungauged case, the Ricci scalar-squared invariant does not vanish on the supersymmetric configurations, modifying both the very special geometry satisfied by the real scalars from the vector multiplets and the AdS$_5$ radius \cite{Ozkan:2013nwa}.
+Consequently, $5D$ Ricci scalar-squared invariant plays a role in black hole physics and AdS$_5$ holography \cite{Bobev:2021qxx, Liu:2022sew, Cassani:2022lrk, Baggio:2014hua}.